Cash to the poor is good – but will they be able to access it safely from banks?

 But there is a catch.
 The business correspondents use Aadhaar-based biometric authentication, more precisely fingerprint authentication, as a protection against identity fraud.
 And fingerprint authentication is not safe in the time of coronavirus.
 None of the business correspondents were aware of any technology that might enable them to work without fingerprint authentication.
 In principle, Aadhaar-based biometric authentication could perhaps be replaced with a one-time password or OTP system, except that the seeding of bank accounts with phone numbers is very patchy, especially in areas like Angada or Ratu.

-The business correspondents were aware that Aadhaar-based biometric authentication had become a health hazard and some were quite nervous about it.
+The business correspondents were aware that biometric authentication had become a health hazard and some were quite nervous about it.
 They knew that they were supposed to apply sanitizer after each transaction, but it is doubtful that most of them do it.
 In fact, one business correspondent served several customers in front of us without as a much as a glance at the box where he claimed that he was keeping sanitizer.
 The business correspondents have no incentive to use sanitizer, except at the beginning of the day, just before they put their own fingerprint in the machine to log on.

 Interestingly, the discontinuation of biometric attendance for government employees was one of the first safety measures adopted by the central government on March 6, 2020, after it woke up to the coronavirus crisis.
 The personnel ministry stated its case with impeccable logic in the discontinuation order: “It is learnt that the most common method of transmission of the virus seems to be through infected surfaces.
 Therefore, it is desirable to avoid touching surfaces, which might be infected due to human touch.”